 11. Strengthen your SEO

 After you design a website, nothing is more satisfying than watching the number of visitors grow.
-One way to increase traffic to your website is by improving your SEO.
+One way to increase traffic to your website is to build a website design with SEO best practices.
 SEO (search engine optimization) is the practice of optimizing your website’s content so that it ranks well in search results.

 SEO requires time, patience and persistence in order to get results, but you can start setting up your SEO as you design your website.
 Here are some SEO tips that you can apply to your content to improve your chances of ranking in the top results: